lluiscanet/CarND-LaneLinesDetection/README.md

 There are several shortcommings associated with this solution:
 * The values selected for the edge detection parameters and the hough line detection are very sensitive to lighting conditions and will not work that well with shadows or during nightime.
 * If a car crosses the lane line in front of us, it will distort the line detected.
-* Since the region of interest is hardcoded, it will fail when the car is changing lanes or if the camer is placed on another location relative to the car.
+* Since the region of interest is hardcoded, it will fail when the car is changing lanes or if the camera is placed on another location relative to the car.
+This will also affect if the resolution of the image changes, as it happens in the Optional Challenge.
 * This lane detection will not work well on curves since the lanes will be bended.
 * The current approach is very sensitve to outliers in the lane detection.
 * Since each images is processed individually, there is no sequential continuity on the position of the lines which can cause the line to be very different from one frame to another.